ivan-markov-666/selenium-custom-java-frame/README.md

 ### Installation requirements:
 1. Install JDK version 9 or higher.
 2. Set up environment variables for Java.
-3. Install IDE that supports JAVA by your choise.
+3. Install IDE that supports JAVA by your choice.
 4. Add TestNG to your IDE.
 5. Download the last version of chromedriver.exe, geckodriver.exe etc.
 6. Download and install Chrome and Firefox browsers and make sure that you start them once after the installation.
 7. Clone the repository.
-8. Put downloaded WebDrivers from step 5 inside the "drivers" folder at the project's root.
+8. Put downloaded WebDrivers from Step 5 inside the "drivers" folder at the project's root.
 9. Add the "drivers" folder from the project's root to the "PATH" environment variables.
 10. If you opened the IDE - restart it.
 11. Open the automation framework by your IDE.